shyam9493/simple_calculator_app/README.md

-# MyApp Repository
+# Simple_Calculator Repository

-Welcome to MyApp!
-This repository contains the source code for our amazing Android application.
+This repository contains the source code for our simple calculator.

 ## Prerequisites